-The Broadmead Area Residents’ Association (BARA) strives to maintain the unique characteristics of its residential community of homes within the spectacular natural setting of the West Coast as envisioned by its original developers.
+The Broadmead Area Residents’ Association (BARA) strives to maintain the unique characteristics of Broadmead, a residential community of homes within the spectacular natural setting of the West Coast as envisioned by its original developers.

-Other pages of our site provide information about the restrictive covenants, community services, safety and more.
-The maps page provides a number of maps of the Broadmead area, including an excellent Trails Map.
+Other pages of our site provide information about the restrictive covenants, community services, and more.
+The maps page provides a number of maps of the Broadmead area, including an excellent trails map.

 If you have any questions please contact us for more information.

 The Broadmead Area Residents’ Association will hold its AGM

 at 7 p.m., on Thursday, April 27, 2017

 The guest speaker will be Elizabeth May, OC, MP Saanich-Gulf Islands, leader, Green Party of Canada.